 Biobank: a storage facility of biological samples for use in research

-The GIC is the only pediatric research initiative that links participants' genomic data with the participants' clinical data and biospecimen metadata.
-This gives researchers a complete picture of participants' health at the individual and at the group level, which will drive precision medicine and will accelerate research discoveries.
+The GIC is the only pediatric research initiative that links participants' genomic data with their clinical data and biospecimen metadata.
+This information helps clinicians deliver better care and helps researchers accelerate discoveries.

 Drives research discovery for all diseases

 Champions patient-centered research